-In Part One of this series I examined how global elites have shaped the world so as to advance their own personal wealth and power.
+In Part 1 of this series I examined how global elites have shaped the world so as to advance their own personal wealth and power.
 They have done this through a variety of means, including economic trickery, political manoeuvring and through both hot and cold warfare.
 Since World War II, the Western elites mostly associated with the USA and Europe have acted through the power and reach of the USA and its apparatus of public and private organisations that collectively constitute the US War Machine.
 This article briefly describes the elements of the US War Machine and then covers the main components of the toolkit deployed against targeted nations.
+Part 3 deals with narrative as a tool of war.

 The US War Machine has become one of the distinguishing features of that nation.
 Since World War II, both the state bodies and private industry have combined to form what is collectively terms a military industrial complex of huge magnitude so that in 2018 the US military budget rose to over $700 billion (including budgets for the various intelligence agencies totaling some $71.1 billion) and further allocations for interfering in other nations, which in 2014 was some $47.8 billion.
 These numbers do not even include budget allocations for outside the Defense Department budget, such as for atomic weapons research and production, Veterans Affairs and military pensions, State Department financing of foreign arms sales and military-related development assistance, the Department of Homeland Security and counter-terrorism activities of the FBI.
 In total, the combined budget for the US War Machine in 2019 is certainly well over $1 trillion.
 At an economic level, the main goal is to channel money from the public purse into the hands of private suppliers of military equipment and services, while opening new opportunities to exploit resources, sell weapons and develop new markets in other countries—usually with assistance of corrupt local politicians and elites who are granted a slice of the pie in return for selling out their country.